Skip to Content

 16. Connell

-Few old Irish boys names have catapulted in popularity like Connell (yep, it was Paul Mescal’s characters name in the hit Irish show ‘Normal People’).
+Few old Irish names for boys have catapulted in popularity like Connell (yep, it was Paul Mescal’s characters name in the hit Irish show ‘Normal People’).

 The name either means ‘hound’ (‘con’ comes from the ‘cú’, meaning hound) or ‘valour’.